View Kaylene Lasbury's Obituary on delawareonline.com and share memories

 Kaylene M. Lasbury

 New Castle - Kaylene M. Lasbury, age 81, of New Castle, DE, passed away peacefully surrounded by her loving family, Wednesday, April 22, 2020.
+She was a loving and caring daughter, sister, wife, mother, grandmama, and great-Gmama.
+Kaylene graduated from the Memorial Hospital School of Nursing and was an active member and treasurer of the Alumnae Association.
+She enjoyed working in geriatrics at the Methodist Country House.
+She served others as a volunteer at the South Coastal Library in Bethany Beach, Delaware.
+Kaylene loved learning, new friendships, and "school" trips as a member of University of Delaware's Osher Lifelong Learning Institute in Lewes and Ocean View, Delaware.
+She was a lighthouse enthusiast, visiting them everywhere she traveled.
+Her family has many great memories of yearly camping/hiking trips.
+After retirement, she became an avid world traveler with her husband, family, and with friends who are really extended family.
+She will be dearly missed.

-Kaylene is survived by her children: Deborah Bartell, John Lasbury (Tina), and Kathleen Ingram (Michael); 7 grandchildren: Tim Ingram (Debora), Margaret Bartell, Emily Riddick (Michael), Zachary Ingram, Sarah Koch (Roger), Jennifer Knack ( Ethan), and James Lasbury (Autumn); 8 great-grandchildren; brother, Tom McDade (Sue); and a host of nieces, nephews, and cousins.
-She was preceded in death by her husband, Rev. Dr. C. Edwin Lasbury.
+Kaylene is survived by her children: Deborah Bartell, John Lasbury (Tina), and Kathleen Ingram (Michael); 7 grandchildren: Tim Ingram (Debora), Margaret Bartell, Emily Riddick (Michael), Zachary Ingram, Sarah Koch (Roger), Jennifer Knack ( Ethan), and James Lasbury (Autumn); 8 great-grandchildren Neveah, Rebecca, Malina, Peyton, Jackson, R.J., Gavin, and Emberly; brother, Tom McDade (Sue); and a host of nieces, nephews, and cousins.
+She was preceded in death by her husband, Rev. Dr. C. Edwin Lasbury; parents, James and Margaret McDade; and sister, Patricia Sianni (Joseph).

-Services will be held at a later date.
-For expanded obituary or to send an online condolence, visit www.stranofeeley.com
+Services and burial will be private.
+To send an online condolence visit www.stranofeeley.com

 Strano & Feeley